 The biggest fear with industrial zero trust is latency.
 If security checks slow down the network, they can mess with physical processes and cause a shutdown.
 You can’t just block traffic on a sensitive machine without risking a crash.

-In Devox Software we handle these issues by using specialized edge gateways.
+At Devox Software, we handle these issues by using specialized edge gateways.
 These gateways act as policy enforcement points.
 They take care of the heavy lifting, like authentication and encryption, so the older controllers don’t have to.
 We’re also ditching clunky, wide-open VPNs for ZTNA—Zero Trust Network Access.
 If a technician needs to fix a robot, they get “surgical” access to only that device and only for the length of their shift.
 It’s total security without risking the production line.

 A unified data foundation, localized processing, modular software, and zero trust security are not just buzzwords—they are the prerequisites for the ultimate goal.
 Once your infrastructure is fast, flexible, and secure, you can finally remove the human bottleneck and introduce true automation.
 This means moving beyond simple AI “co-pilots” to full-blown agentic operations.